MaartenPJ/ADS-portfolio/README.md

 # 1 DataCamp Course
 From the DataCamp Courses, I completed the following:
+- Introduction to Python
--
+- Intermediate Python
+- Python Data Science Toolbox (Part 1)
+- Python Data Science Toolbox (Part 2)
--
+- Statistical Thinking in Python
--
+- Supervised Learning with scikit-learn
+- Introduction to Data Visualisation with Matplotlib
+- Machine Learning for Time Series Data in Python These are 8/16 courses or 50%

-Screenshots of the statements of accomplishment can be found here [#insert link]
+Screenshots of the statements of accomplishment can be found [here](https://github.com/MaartenPJ/ADS-portfolio/tree/main/DataCamp).

 I decided not to do every course.
 Some covered topics I had already studied before the minor and some covered topics, that I had already researched and done myself for this minor.
 I did look at all the video's to make sure there was no important information, that I would miss.